T

 restaurant

 A classic San Francisco seafood institution located on Pier 47, offering fresh catches and bay views.
-Known for its traditional ambiance and excellent service.
+Enjoy a romantic dinner with a lively, old-school atmosphere.

 • Reservations are highly recommended, especially on weekends.